agentsofthesystem/AgentSmith/docs/getting-started.md

 ## Usage

-TODO - Write documentation for the every day user.
+The every day user of this software may find instructions [here](./usage.md).

 ## Development

-Development documentation can be found [here](./developer.md)
+Development documentation can be found [here](./developer.md).